gonzojive/sbcl/src/pcl/BOOTSTRAP.markdown

 ## Road map for implementing cold bootstrapping

+Please see the "Cross-compiling PCL" thread from the SBCL mailing list on 8/28/2010.

+Here is a slightly unjustified initial stab at a roadmap:

 1. Define macros named according to the clever things PCL does for early/late definition of functions